jhonsando/cryptogame/README.md

 # cryptogame
-crypto game based on cypher and cyher vigenere algorythm
+crypto game based on cipher and cipher vigenere algorythm